alphagov/govwifi-tech-docs/source/documentation/before_you_start.md

 Administrators must make sure their wifi meets these requirements

 Memorandum of Understanding
 You will need to sign the Memorandum of Understanding (MoU) before joining GovWifi.
-You can download, sign and return the MoU yourself, or send it a colleague to sign.
+You can sign it yourself, or send it a colleague to sign.

 Whoever signs the MoU must have permission to sign off and procure services in your organisations.

-[download MOU link]
+Contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk) for a copy of this document.

 **GovWifi Terms and conditions for end users**